projecthorus/HorusGroundStation/README.md

 ## History
 * v1.0 - Initial version, no TDMA support.
 Used on all Project Horus flights from Late 2015 through to November 2016.
-* <latest> - Updated version, in preparation for multiple-payload launches.
+* v1.1 - Updated version, in preparation for multiple-payload launches.
 TDMA support added, numerous packet format and GUI updates.
+* v1.2 - Now with low-priority uplink packet support, for relaying of chase car positions.
+Also merged ChaseTracker (chase car positions to Habitat) into this repository.

 ## Dependencies
 * Python 2.7
   * This should be stock on most modern linux distros.
-  * On Windows I recommend the 'Anaconda Python' Distribution.
+  * On Windows I recommend the 'Anaconda Python' Distribution, noting that newer versions use PyQt5 by default, and we need PyQt4.
 * PyQt4.
   * Install with: sudo apt-get install python-qt4
 * pySX127x (If running a LoRa<->UDP Server)